13.08. - 25.08. Karlsruhe

 If you are not feeling well and/or you need people to talk to, you can always contact the Awareness team.

-How can I meet people?
+How can I meet new people?

 Is the camp registered as an assembly?